Skip to content

 return 0;

-So when should you use detach?
-To be honest, in most application code, detach is not a good choice.
-The scenarios where it fits are very limited—for example, a background logging thread whose job is to flush logs from an in-memory buffer to disk.
-You don't care when it finishes, as long as it eventually writes the data out.
-But even in this scenario, using a joinable thread paired with an explicit shutdown signal is usually a more robust approach.
+So, when should we use detach?
+Honestly, in most application code, detach is not a good choice.
+Suitable scenarios are very limited—for example, a background logging thread whose job is to flush logs from a memory buffer to disk.
+You might not care when it ends, as long as it eventually writes the data.
+However, even in this scenario, using a joinable thread with an explicit shutdown signal is usually a safer approach.

-If you have a std::thread joinable object and you neither call join() nor call detach(), letting it naturally reach its destructor—your program will call std::terminate() and crash outright.
-This isn't a suggestion; it's a hard requirement mandated by the standard:
+If you let a joinable std::thread object reach its destructor without calling join() or detach(), your program will call std::terminate() and crash immediately.
+This isn't just a suggestion; it is a hard requirement mandated by the standard:

 #include <thread>